 Olympic Weightlifting Programs

-Affordable, high-quality Olympic Weightlifting training programs for athletes at all levels of experience.
-All programs are designed by Lionel (Leo) Isaac, author of the book “Coaching Weightlifting Illustrated” and former Australian Weightlifting head coach (see biography below).
+A large collection of affordable, high-quality Olympic Weightlifting training programs for athletes at all levels of experience are available here.
+All programs are designed by Lionel (Leo) Isaac, author of the book “Coaching Weightlifting Illustrated” and former Australian Weightlifting head coach (see biography).
 Choose from a range of programs designed specifically for competition preparation, skill development or recovery from periods of training absence.
 All programs provide comprehensive instructions and a high level of detail.

 How to choose a program